 |Series:||Dorothy Must Die Ser.|

 Sure, I've read the books.
 I've seen the movies.
-I know the song about the rainbow and the happy little blue birds.
+I know the song about the rainbow and the happy little bluebirds.
 But I never expected Oz to look like this.
 To be a place where Good Witches can't be trusted, Wicked Witches may just be the good guys, and winged monkeys can be executed for acts of rebellion.
-There's still the yellow brick road, though—but even that's crumbling.
+There's still a yellow brick road--but even that's crumbling.

 I've been recruited by the Revolutionary Order of the Wicked.